 Fundraising variations:

-Add some music in the background to amp up the fun and create several levels to keep it going longer.
+Play music to build atmosphere and create several rounds to keep it going longer.

-Record the attempts for social media, attracting more participants to try it out and join in.
+Film the attempts for social media, which can attract more participants to join in.

 Setup instructions:

-Set up bowling pins in a straight line or formation of your choice.
+Set up skittles in a straight line or triangular formation.

 Required materials: